Bulletin #2172, Raspberry and Blackberry Varieties for Maine

 In general, purple raspberries are not adequately hardy to be commercially viable in most of Maine.

 Brandywine: From New York.
 Ripens later than most red varieties.
-Canes very tall with prominent thorns; suckers from crown only, will not fill in.
+Canes very tall and productive, with prominent thorns; suckers from crown only, will not fill in.
 Susceptible to crown gall, but partially resistant to many other diseases.
-Fruits are large, reddish purple, and quite tart.
-Best used in jams or jellies.
+Fruits are large, reddish-purple, and tart.

-Black raspberries may winter-kill to the snowline if temperatures drop to -10°F and winds are dry.
-They are also quite susceptible to virus infections, Verticillium, anthracnose, and rust.
+Black raspberries may winter-kill to the snowline if temperatures drop to -10°F. They are also quite susceptible to virus infections, Verticillium, anthracnose, and rust.
 They are not considered commercially viable for Maine.

 Bristol: From New York.
 Canes are vigorous but susceptible to disease.
 Medium to large fruit of good quality, with good yield.

 Blackhawk: From Iowa.
 Vigorous plants, relatively hardy and productive.
-Fruit is medium-large, glossy, with good flavor.
+The fruit is medium-large, glossy, with good flavor.

 Jewel: From New York.
 Mid-season ripening.
 Possibly the hardiest black raspberry variety.
 Plants are vigorous, erect, and productive.
 Appears to have somewhat more disease resistance than other varieties.
-Fruit is firm and glossy with good quality.
+The fruit is firm and glossy with good quality.

 Mac Black: From Michigan.
 Late ripening.
 Vigorous, erect canes.
 Medium to large fruit, soft, with good flavor.